amnoah/sharkbyte-configuration/example/ReadMe.md

 # example

-This module demonstrates the usage of the core module in the context of a Minecraft plugin.
+This module demonstrates the usage of the core module in the context of a Minecraft plugin on the Spigot platform.